How To Track Your Boyfriend’s Phone Location For Free

 - TheTruthSpy or Hoverwatch

 These apps are a bit more involved and not only track locations but listen to calls, allow you read all messages and can actually monitor general noise around the phone!
 TheTruthSpy is only free for the first 48 hours, so make sure you use your time wisely.
-With Hoverwatch the app is free, but you need to pay a monthly fee to get information, but this can start as low as around $4 a month.
+With Hoverwatch, the app is free, but you need to pay a monthly fee to get information.
 Once again, you do have to actively download the tracker onto your boyfriend’s phone however.

 Make tracking your boyfriend a positive thing

 A great many people suspect their boyfriends of cheating, and unfortunately, a great many people are right.
 But legally and morally, it can be take you into a gray area when you make the decision to actually track their whereabouts using technology.

 Think about what you are doing before you take the leap, and talk to people around you that you trust for advice and support on taking this step.
 If you do go ahead with tracking them and find out that you were right to be suspicious, use this as a positive step forward in your life.
 End this toxic relationship now and find someone you can truly trust, so you never have to track someone again!